sharathreddy4/Socket.io/How to use.md

 ##How to use

-Installing
+- This slide gives the various uses and applications of how to use socket.io.
+The code snippets in this slide have been taken from the original site of [Socket.io](http://socket.io/docs/) for better understanding purposes.

+- First install the socket.io software from the terminal.
-$ npm install socket.io
+ - $ npm install socket.io

-Using with Node http server
+ - Using socket.io with Node http server

 Server (app.js)

 var app = require('http').createServer(handler)
 var io = require('socket.io')(app);
 var fs = require('fs');

-app.listen(80);
+app.listen(8080);

 function handler (req, res) {
   fs.readFile(__dirname + '/index.html',